 The Head of College, Dean, Director of Learning, and Director of Wellbeing have an opendoor policy, meaning that students are welcome to pop in and chat at any time.
-If their doors are physically closed, the Front Office staff or the Executive Officer can usually book appointments on their behalf, or will also endeavour to assist with any queries.
+If their doors are physically closed, the Front Office staff can usually book appointments on their behalf, or will also endeavour to assist with any queries.